arsen-kazydub/demo/scroll-compact-header/README.md

 # Scroll Compact Header
-A minimal JavaScript plugin that shrinks the website header height when the page is scrolled down, and restores it when scrolled back to the top.
+A minimal JavaScript plugin that shrinks the header height when the page is scrolled down, and restores it when scrolled back to the top.

 **Live Demo:**